Vegetative Allium, Europe’s Core Collection, Safe and Sound

 General Information

 EURALLIVEG is a project granted by the European Commission, Directorate-General for Agriculture and Rural Development, under the Council Regulation No 870/2004 under the project number AGRI GEN RES 050.
-Its duration is from April 1, 2007, until March 31, 2011.
+Its active period was from April 1, 2007, until March 31, 2011.
+Its main results, however, are persisting further long time beyond this period.

 Plant germplasm which has to be propagated and maintained vegetatively is the most expensive part of all the material held in genebanks.
-Therefore, projects to rationalize this part of the genetic resources will have high impact on costs and labour requirement for the management of living plant collections.
+Therefore, projects to rationalize this part of the genetic resources have high impact on costs and labour requirement for the management of living plant collections.
 Garlic and shallot are such crops held in Europe in several genebanks.
 They are the target species of this project.
-A recent survey about vegetatively propagated alliums in Europe is given in the IPGRI Newsl.
-Europe 32: 7 (2006) is downloadable from the homepage of Bioversity International.
+A recent survey about vegetatively propagated alliums in Europe, given in the IPGRI Newsletter for Europe 32: 7 (2006), is downloadable from the homepage of Bioversity International.

-To use efficient alternatives to the laborious field cultivation which is at risk by many biotic (pests and diseases) and abiotic (flood, drought, cold winters) factors, new ways of modern biotechnology are used in this project.
-Cryopreservation will form the core activity of the project.
-It will be organized in a Cryobanks Network, initially formed by three partners, the Czech, Polish and German genebanks, and being open for joining of other institutions.
-To get right material in this base collection, it should meet requested criteria of a Most Appropriate Accession (MAA) and be unique.
-Molecular marker screenings to eliminate duplicates are the primary actions for garlic and shallot.
-Plant health is another important factor, which will be improved by meristem culture for virus elimination in garlic.
-Furthermore, virus eliminating effect of cryopreservation itself will be explored.
-The project is highly integrative and needs the close collaboration of the partners.
+To use efficient alternatives to the laborious field cultivation, which is at risk by many biotic (pests and diseases) and abiotic (flood, drought, cold winters) factors, new ways of modern biotechnology were used in this project.
+Cryopreservation formed the core activity of the project.
+It was organized in a Cryobanks Network, initially formed by three partners, the Czech, Polish and German genebanks.
+It is open for joining of other institutions.
+To get right material in this base collection, it meets the criteria of a Most Appropriate Accession (MAA) and is unique.
+Molecular markers help to eliminate duplicates.
+They were used as actions for garlic and shallot.
+Plant health is another important factor, which will can be improved by meristem culture for virus elimination.
+This was done for in garlic.
+The virus eliminating effect of cryopreservation will be further explored.
+The project was highly integrative and needed close collaboration of the partners.

 Europe has a long tradition of garlic utilization.
 Because of the cultural and climatic diversity of this continent, various forms of use and, hence, selection in different directions, garlic diversity is very high in Europe.
 This is represented by a whole set of garlic collections in Europe.
 Europe’s garlic germplasm maintenance is, like that of all the other crops, supervised and coordinated by the European Cooperative Programme for Crop Genetic Resources ECPGR, which is structured into working groups within thematic networks.
 The Allium Working Group is one of them.
 A crop-specific database is coordinated by this group, the European Allium Database EADB.
 Here all, who are interested in passport and other data about garlic and other alliums, can get information.

 Images are not only nice to look at.
 They also important tools to identify plant accessions in a germplasm collection.
-As one of the activities to present garlic accessions IPK has endeavoured to establish an image database covering its Garlic Core Collection .
-This database contains not only pictures but also passport and characterization data as well as infraspecific grouping which was performed by means of morphological characters, isozyme and RAPD markers for a considerable part of the collection in 1995 by Helga Maaß and Manfred Klaas (citation in the image database).
+As one of the activities to present garlic and shallot accessions IPK has endeavoured to establish an image database covering its Garlic and Shallot Core Collection.
+This database contains not only pictures but also passport and characterization data as well as infraspecific grouping which was performed by means of morphological characters, isozyme and RAPD markers for a considerable part of the garlic collection in 1995 by Helga Maaß and Manfred Klaas (citation in the image database).

 For details about partners see the Organisation page.